Ultimate Carrot Cake with Carrot Cake Jam is a nut-free cake with pineapple, cream cheese frosting and the most amazing Carrot Cake Jam.

 - Because you’re using cream cheese in the frosting, please do not leave this cake out overnight, the cream cheese needs to be refrigerated.

-- Other decorative ideas: nuts, whipped cream, caramel sauce, buttercream (as shown above), pineapple bits, crumbled cake pieces you may have trimmed to level your cake.
+- Other decorative ideas: nuts, Whipped Cream, Caramel sauce, Buttercream, pineapple bits, crumbled cake pieces you may have trimmed to level your cake.

 - Classic Yellow Cake